mrfdev/Jobs/Resources/FAQ/jobs-legacy-items.md

 <https://github.com/Zrips/Jobs/wiki/Legacy-items>

-You can also connec to the server and point / hold a block and use these commands:
+You can also connect to the server and point / hold a block and use these commands:

 ```
 /jobs blockinfo